A topic from the subject of Inorganic Chemistry in Chemistry.

 Thermodynamics and Equilibria in Chemistry

 Thermodynamics is the branch of physical chemistry that deals with the relationships between heat, energy, and work.
-It is a fundamental science that has applications in many fields, including engineering, biology, and medicine.
+It is a fundamental science with applications in many fields, including engineering, biology, and medicine.
+Chemical equilibria studies the state where the rates of the forward and reverse reactions are equal, resulting in no net change in the concentrations of reactants and products.

 Basic Concepts